DeveloperWebTanvir/prista_medical/README.md

-# Prism---Creative-Agency-
+# prista_medical
-Prism Creative Agency is a modern and stylish template built for design studios, branding agencies, and creative teams.
-It features service showcases, portfolio highlights, team sections, and smooth navigation.
-The layout presents creative work with clarity, balance, and a confident professional tone.
+Prista Medical is a clean and dependable template designed for clinics, hospitals, and healthcare providers.
+It includes sections for medical services, doctors, departments, appointments, and patient information.
+The layout supports clear communication and presents healthcare services with trust and professionalism.